Transition - moving from children's to adults support services

-The Care Act places a duty on local authorities to carry out a transition assessment for young people if they are likely to have needs once they turn 18.
-This also applies to young carers and carers whose children are nearing age 18.
+The Care Act places a duty on local authorities to carry out a Transition Assessment for a child, young carer or an adult caring for a child if they are likely to have needs when they, or the child they care for, turns 18.

 - current needs for care and support and how these impact on wellbeing

 - whether the young person or carer is likely to have needs for care and support after the young person in question becomes 18

 - if so, what those needs are likely to be, and which are likely to be eligible needs